mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

-# App Inventor IoT Frequently Asked Questions (Draft)
+# App Inventor IoT Frequently Asked Questions

 Below is a list of frequently asked questions from MIT App Inventor users working with Internet of Things.
 Don't see your question in the list?
 You may also ask questions in our <a href="https://groups.google.com/forum/#!forum/mitappinventortest" target="_blank">forum</a>.
 This page will be updated with new questions and answers from time to time.